 Treats depression, anxiety, diabetic peripheral neuropathy (nerve pain caused by diabetes), fibromyalgia (muscle pain and stiffness), or chronic (long-lasting) pain related to muscles and bones.
 This medicine is a selective serotonin and norepinephrine reuptake inhibitor (SSNRI).

 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to duloxetine, or if you have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
-You should not use this medicine if you have uncontrolled narrow-angle glaucoma.
+You should not use this medicine if you have had an allergic reaction to duloxetine, or if you are using or have used an MAO inhibitor (MAOI) such as isocarboxazid, phenelzine, selegiline, tranylcypromine, Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not start taking an MAO inhibitor within 5 days of stopping duloxetine.
+You should not use this medicine if you have severe kidney disease or uncontrolled narrow-angle glaucoma.